Yingjia-Wan/Multimodal-Processing-with-Cognition-Data/README.md

 # Multimodal-Processing-with-Cognition-Data
-Repo for Master's Dissertation and working paper: "Multimodal Prompt-Tuning with Human Cognition Data" by Yingjia Wan.
+Implementation code for my Master's Dissertation: "Multimodal Prompt-Tuning with Human Cognition Data" by Yingjia Wan.

-The implementation code will be fully uploaded upon conference submission.

 # Data Source
 - The original ZuCo corpus is available at https://osf.io/uxamg/.
 As the data files were large, I recommend downloading them efficiently using my code at `./zuco_preprocessing/src/zuco_matfiles_download.py`.
 See systematic instructions below.